tez123z/at_lunchtime_discovery_api/README.md

 ### Authentication

+_[Devise::JWT](https://github.com/waiting-for-dev/devise-jwt) dispatches and accepts token via Authorization header_ **Ex "Authorization":"Bearer {token}"**

-Endpoints for authentication and jwt management
+Endpoints for authentication and token management:

-- POST /login with existing user to retrieve token _[Devise::JWT](https://github.com/waiting-for-dev/devise-jwt) dispatches and accepts token via Authorization header_ **Ex "Authorization":"Bearer {token}"**
+- POST /login with existing user to retrieve token
 - POST /signup to create new user
 - DELETE /logout and /signup to revoke token and destroy user respectively